Niall Blaney: Dáil retirement and Seanad campaigns

 In a surprise statement on 30 January 2011, just hours before a Fianna Fáil selection convention for his constituency, Blaney announced that he would not be contesting the 2011 general election.
 He cited "personal reasons" for his decision.
-His retirement ended one of the longest family dynasties in Irish politics; a Blaney had served in the Oireachtas with only a few short breaks from 1927 to 2011.
+It was the first time in 84 years that a member of the Blaney family had not contested a general election.

-Blaney was an unsuccessful candidate for the Industrial and Commercial Panel of Seanad Éireann in the April 2016 election.
+Blaney was an unsuccessful candidate for the Industrial and Commercial Panel of Seanad Éireann in the 2016 election.
 He was also an unsuccessful candidate at the Seanad by-election in April 2018.
-The vacancy was caused by the resignation of Trevor Ó Clochartaigh of Sinn Féin from the Agricultural Panel.
-The seat was won by former Fine Gael TD Anthony Lawlor.

-Blaney tried, but failed, to win a Fianna Fáil nomination in the Midlands–North-West constituency for the 2019 European Parliament election.
+Senator

-With the support of game shoot bodies regulator the National Association of Regional Game Councils (NARGC), Blaney was a candidate for the Agricultural Panel of Seanad Éireann in the March 2020 Seanad election.
+With the support of game shoot bodies regulator the National Association of Regional Game Councils (NARGC), Blaney was a candidate for the Agricultural Panel in the March 2020 Seanad election.
 The move set him up against incumbent Senator Brian Ó Domhnaill (also with a history in Fianna Fáil).
 With only eleven seats available, Ó Domhnaill expressed surprise at Blaney's campaign, particularly as it was on a different panel than the one to which he sought admission in 2016.
 In March 2020, Blaney was elected to the Seanad, while Ó Domhnaill lost his seat.

-Following his involvement in the Oireachtas Golf Society Scandal ("Golfgate") in August 2020, Blaney was one of six senators who lost the party whip in the Senate as punishment for their actions.
+Following his involvement in the Oireachtas Golf Society scandal in August 2020, Blaney was one of six senators who lost the party whip as punishment for their actions.
+He is the Fianna Fáil Seanad spokesperson on Northern Ireland.